Ireland

 We kicked off our Ireland trip with four days in Dublin.
 Once we landed, we arrived at our hotel that was nice enough to let us check in at 10:30am.
 We took a quick nap since neither of us could sleep during the 8 hour flight.
 So after 2 hours of sleep, we started exploring, eating, and popping in and out of pubs.
 The Guinness does taste better here, I'll give them that.
 We were also really impressed with the food scene.

-Grafton Street beat out the infamous Temple Bar in our mind, but you can easily see why the hype is still deserved.
+Grafton Street beat out the infamous Temple Bar in our minds, but you can easily see why the hype is still deserved.
 We hit a few of the big "tourist" spots like Dublin Castle, Trinity College, and the National Gallery of Ireland.
 For the most part though, we didn’t do a ton of the typical places, we were more aiming to soak up the atmosphere and see where the day took us.

-Another stand out for us was Phoenix Park.
+Another standout for us was Phoenix Park.
 We took a jog one morning and just ended up there.
 It’s massive!
 We actually took a wrong turn while walking around (Google's fault, not Ryan's fault), we were stopped by security, and informed we were walking into the President of Ireland's lawn.
 We kindly backed away slowly.

 After four days, we picked up our rental car and set out for the countryside.
 Driving through the Dublin streets was a quick crash course on left-side driving.
-So getting out on to the country roads was a little less antsy!
+So getting out on to the country roads was a little less nerve-wracking!
 The roads here only have space for one car but they expect it to work for two.

 Glendalough